Department of Numbers

 Jonesboro, Arkansas Unemployment

-The BLS reported that the unemployment rate for Jonesboro fell 0.2 percentage points in March 2012 to 7.0%.
-For the same month, the metro unemployment rate was 0.4 percentage points lower than the Arkansas rate.
-The unemployment rate in Jonesboro peaked in August 2011 at 7.8% and is now 0.8 percentage points lower.
+The BLS reported that the unemployment rate for Jonesboro fell 0.2 percentage points in January 2023 to 2.8%.
+For the same month, the metro unemployment rate was 0.6 percentage points lower than the Arkansas rate.
+The unemployment rate in Jonesboro peaked in April 2020 at 9.1% and is now 6.3 percentage points lower.
+From a post peak low of 2.5% in February 2022, the unemployment rate has now grown by 0.3 percentage points.
 You can also compare Jonesboro unemployment with unemployment in other cities.

 Unemployment Rate: Jonesboro, Arkansas, National